-See Me Save Me
+See Me Save Me: Safer Streets for All

-Across the UK and further afield, too many people are killed or seriously injured every year in collisions with heavy goods vehicles - and most, if not all, of those collisions could be prevented.
+Across the UK and further afield, too many people are killed or seriously injured (KSI) every year in collisions with heavy goods vehicles (HGVs) - and most, if not all, of those collisions could be prevented.

+See Me Save Me works to eradicate collisions between heavy goods vehicles and more vulnerable road users.
 We want a society where everyone is able to use our streets, whatever their chosen mode of transport, without risk or fear of death or injury through a collision with an HGV.

 We really need support to run this campaign nationwide.
 You can help by:

 - Signing up to our emails

 - Volunteering time and expertise (fundraising, PR, social media)

 - Suggesting your company supports our campaign

 - Spreading the word (follow us on twitter)

 We have opportunities for corporate sponsorship and especially welcome companies promoting cycling to work, business which facilitates active travel, and companies leading and influencing industry best practice.